DataSF/datasf.github.io/_posts/blog/2015-04-06-building-lighter-and-faster.md

 ```

 What's awesome about this, is that it gives a very simple way to write content without worrying about HTML.
 And then with Jekyll, we take these simple documents and turn them into content formatted for the web.
-So that [this](https://raw.githubusercontent.com/DataSF/datasf.github.io/master/_posts/blog/2015-04-06-building-lighter-and-faster.md) becomes the blog post you're looking at now.
+So that [this](https://raw.githubusercontent.com/DataSF/datasf.github.io/master/_blog-posts/blog/2015-04-06-building-lighter-and-faster.md) becomes the blog blog-post you're looking at now.

-Additionally, we can add data about the post and use it in our templates.
-For example at the front of this blog post markdown file is the following:
+Additionally, we can add data about the blog-post and use it in our templates.
+For example at the front of this blog blog-post markdown file is the following:

 ```yaml